What is PPC? The All-Encompassing PPC Guide

 Set up your first campaign

-You’ll then provide information including who your audience is, what keywords you want to target, and geographic locations where you want your ads to show up.
+You’ll then provide information such as who your audience is, what keywords you want to target, and geographic locations where you want your ads to show up.

 After setting your bid, you’ll want to write your ad — this is simply the text content that users will see when your ad ranks above organic results.